CBT Therapy Calgary | Beck Institute-Trained Therapists

 Here's what makes it different:

 CBT is goal-oriented and practical.
-You'll walk away from each session with clear insights and actionable strategies, and real tools for change in in addition to increased insight and awareness,
+You'll walk away from each session with clear insights and actionable strategies, and real tools for change in in addition to increased insight and awareness.
+Unlike open-ended talk therapy, CBT is structured, time-limited, and skill-focused.

 The Beck Institute was founded by Dr. Aaron Beck, the pioneer of CBT himself.
 Julie's advanced training means you're working with someone who has studied this approach at the highest level.